This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Drawbacks

 Lost data between snapshots.
-When there is a crash, you lose any data between snapshots.
-Doing snapshots more
+When a crash occurs, you lose any data between snapshots.
+Taking snapshots more

 frequently can reduce the amount of data you lose, albeit at the cost of more resource usage and disk space.